WilliamLaneFranklin/Cost-of-Driving/README.md

 This program calculates the cost of driving with user inputs for miles per gallon, the cost of gas, and miles driven.

-This program was written to practice functions in C++.
+This program was written to practice pass by value functions in C++.